I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_fs_attribute_information.md

 } FILE_FS_ATTRIBUTE_INFORMATION, *PFILE_FS_ATTRIBUTE_INFORMATION;
 ````

-## -struct-fields
+## Members

-### -field FileSystemAttributes
+            `FileSystemAttributes`

             Bitmask of flags specifying attributes of the specified file system, as a compatible combination of the
        following flags.

 <table>